Updated on October 6, 2021 by Ivana

-Drip Campaigns are especially popular among fast-scaling companies that want to go beyond the standard ways of growing due to smaller budget, smaller team and the need to reach faster month-over-month growth.
-In this article I will outline ways how to make your drip campaign successful and what to watch our for to not be perceived as a spammer.
+Drip Campaigns are especially popular among fast-scaling companies that want to go beyond the standard ways of growing due to smaller budgets, smaller team,s and the need to reach faster month-over-month growth.
+In this article, I will outline ways how to make your drip campaign successful and what to watch for to not be perceived as a spammer.

 We have all been there: “Hey $Fname, Have found your LinkedIn profile and thought it was (awesome|interesting|great).
 Let’s connect!

-We also knows what happens some hour or so later once we have accepted the request.
+We also know what happens some hour or so later once we have accepted the request.

-The same happens with cold emails which are not targeted and do not have any value or are too generic.
-Remember, it is important to stand out from the other 99% of emails that end up in a persons inbox.
+The same happens with cold emails that are not targeted and do not have any value or are too generic.
+Remember, it is important to stand out from the other 99% of emails that end up in a person’s inbox.
 Therefore, you should ensure to not use exactly the same tactics as all the other 99%.
 Here is an example of what usual emails look like:

 My name is #CommonEnglishFirstname.
 I am representing XZY and we are doing (list PLENTY of services), we work around the globe and operate 25 hours a day.
 Want to buy?

 PS: Fastest Delivery, Cheapest Price, Best Delivery

-It starts with $Fname and uses the same level as personalization as all the others (barely anything).
+It starts with $Fname and uses the same level of personalization as all the others (barely anything).
 This is then followed by an intro on who he is and what company he works at #WhoCares.
-The same pitch about product, quality price usually comes in #Boring.
-Usually this kind of email is then followed up on, with “Hey, did you get my email” and lastly “Can I get an update”?
-Would I reply to these kind of emails: hell no!
+The same pitch about the product, quality price usually comes in #Boring.
+Usually, this kind of email is then followed up on, with “Hey, did you get my email” and lastly “Can I get an update”?
+Would I reply to these kinds of emails: hell no!
 Would I consider these as spammy – yes for sure!

 So how can we do this differently🤨?